 Zion provides backpacks, school supplies, clothing requests and hallway monitoring for two area schools.
 On Tuesday and Thursday afternoons during the school year, Zion provides space for Y’s Start, an after-school program directed by the YMCA and supported by both Anoka Middle School and Zion Lutheran Church.

-Each December Zion’s Caring Tree displays gift tags indicating specific needs of area organizations.
+Each December Zion’s Caring Tree usually displays gift tags indicating specific needs of area organizations.
 Tags are chosen, items are purchased and then brought back to the Caring Tree for distribution.
-Last year Zion Caring Trees supported the following organizations: Stepping Stone Emergency Housing, Bridgeview Drop-In Center, Anoka Metro Regional Treatment Center and Alexandra House.
+Because of COVID-19, last year Zion Caring Tree supported the following organizations through donations of gift cards: Stepping Stone Emergency Housing, Bridgeview Drop-In Center at Lee Carlson Center, Anoka Metro Regional Treatment Center and Alexandra House.

-A quilting group meets one day a month at Zion to assemble and tie quilts that are blessed at a worship service each November before being sent off to ACBC (Anoka County Brotherhood Council), Bundles of Love, Lutheran Social Services, Lutheran World Relief, Marie Sandvik Center, Anoka Metro Treatment Center, Union Gospel Mission and St. Cloud VA.
+A quilting group meets one day a month at Zion to assemble and tie quilts that are blessed at a worship service each November before being sent to various agencies.
+This past year quilts were sent to ACBC (Anoka County Brotherhood Council), Haven for Heroes, Anoka County, Stepping Stone Emergency Housing, Bridgeview Drop-In Center at Lee Carlson Center and Global Health Ministries.

-Zion partners with other area churches driving for Meals on Wheels and we take our turn every 6 weeks.
-There are 7 routes requiring a total of 35 volunteers each week.read more
+Zion partners with area churches driving for Meals on Wheels and we take our turn every 6 weeks.
+There are 7 routes requiring a total of 35 volunteers each week.

 Congregational Godparents are present at the baptism of a child, pray for them daily and send cards (which are provided).
 Click for more information.

 Every Meal makes a difference in kids’ lives by focusing on food gaps when they aren’t at school to access meal programs.
 Click to find out how you can help.